2018 Ballot Measures

 Learn about Measure DD and EE

-The City Council voted to place two measures for voter consideration on the November ballot to maintain essential services and enhance local control.
+In July 2018, the City Council voted to place two measures for voter consideration on the November ballot to maintain essential services and enhance local control.

 If enacted, Measure DD, a cannabis business tax, would apply only to Union City cannabis businesses to ensure they contribute funds towards City services that may include community youth education programs and for enforcement to combat the illegal black market of cannabis.
 The measure would include accountability requirements, including independent audits and yearly reports to the community to ensure funds are spent efficiently and effectively.